Polymer/polymer-starter-kit/README.md

 ### Preview the build

-This command serves the minified version of the app in an unbundled state, as it would be served by a push-compatible server:
+This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:

     polymer serve build/unbundled
-    # Open your browser and navigate to localhost:8080

-This command serves the minified version of the app generated using fragment bundling:
+This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:

     polymer serve build/bundled
-    # Open your browser and navigate to localhost:8080

 ### Run tests